 Examples of SWOT Analysis

 The following Swot analysis examples provide an outline of the most common SWOT Analysis.
-It is impossible to provide a complete set of examples that address every variation in every situation since there are thousands of such situations where SWOT Analysis could be done.
-Each example of the SWOT Analysis (business or personal) states the topic, the relevant reasons, and additional comments as needed).
+It is impossible to provide a complete set of examples that address every variation in every situation since there are thousands of such situations where this analysis could be done.
+Each example (business or personal) states the topic, the relevant reasons, and additional comments as needed).

 Example #1 – SWOT Analysis of a Business (Apple Inc)